sageseid/iOS-Developer-Portfolio/README.md

 ## Flicks
 [`📲 Available on Open Source`]([https://github.com/sageseid/BTC-USD](https://github.com/sageseid/Flicks))

 Flicks is a mobile or web application designed to provide users with comprehensive information and entertainment options related to movies.
-The aim wadto be a one-stop destination for movie enthusiasts, offering them access to movie details, trailers, ratings, and showtimes.The app is built using the MVVM + Combine architecture with offline support via coredata persistant storage.
+The aim was to be a one-stop destination for movie enthusiasts, offering them access to movie details, trailers, ratings, and showtimes.The app is built using the MVVM + Combine architecture with offline support via coredata persistant storage.
 The app fetches movies and movie details from the TMDB database.

 <p align="center">